Dangerous dogs: it’s complicated!

 This talk will cover research into sheep behaviour, as well as examining welfare indicators and human behaviour that affects sheep wellbeing.

-Farm animal welfare: a taster of farm animal welfare problems young vets could be faced with in practice
+Farm animal welfare: farm animal welfare problems young vets could be faced with in practice

 From the perspective of the five freedoms, this talk will consider what constitutes good animal welfare for a variety of farm animals.